MonTutes/monpytute/built_in_types.md

 <b>Warning:</b> While most of the time you will encounter ordinary python `int`s, some other popular libraries like `numpy` or `pymongo` have their own custom fixed-bit integer/float types which don't behave exactly the same as the builtin ones.
 These can need special handling when trying to do things like encode them using the `json` module or arithmetic operations, and it's often safer to explicitly coerce them using `int(x)` or `float(x)`.

-## strings/bytes
+## str/bytes

-### strings
+### str

-Python 3 strings are Unicode, which means they can represent a large majority of the characters in use in the world today.
-Many programming languages and web browsers only have 2-byte unicode support (UCS-2), which means that characters above ordinal 65535 (such as many emoji) will be represented as two characters.
+Python 3 strings (the `str` type) are Unicode, which means they can represent a large majority of the characters in use in the world today.
+Many programming languages and web browsers only have 2-byte unicode support (UCS-2), which means that characters above ordinal 65535 (such as many emoji e.g. this lion: :lion_face:) will be represented as two characters.
 In python 3.3 and up, whether strings take up 1, 2, or 4 bytes per character depends on whether there are characters in your strings which need to use that many bytes.
 This means for the most part you shouldn't need to worry about this, however note some external libraries could have trouble dealing with these characters.

 Python isn't particular about whether you use single quotes (`'my string'`) or double quotes (`"my string"`), although it's best to be consistent.
 If you want to include a single quote character inside a single-quoted string (or a double quote character inside a double-quoted string), you can use a slash before it: `"\""` or `'\''`.
 A good alternative if you'd like to use these characters in strings is to use triple quotes (`"""my string"""` or `'''my string'''`), which are known as "string literals".
 Triple double quotes are often used as "docstrings", which document python code for other people reading your code.